 Rights & Democracy’s involvement in Afghanistan has been to support the reform of Afghanistan’s family law, through the creation of the Family Law Drafting Committee.
 The Committee has conducted extensive research of Shariah-based arguments for reforming the law, including analysis of other Muslim countries’ experiences and drawing comparisons with other Afghan laws affecting family matters and women’s rights

 As part of this research, Rights & Democracy has hosted three conferences in as many years in order to encourage debate and build awareness.
 The first conference, in 2008, saw speakers with expertise on the Moroccan and Egyptian family laws share their knowledge on the various articles of family laws.
 The 2009 conference coincided with the adoption of the Shia Personal Status Law by the Karzai government and thus provided an opportunity for participants to mobilize and strategize for the law’s revision.
-This year’s conference had Egyptian, Palestinian, and Moroccan experts come together with Afghan experts to present Shariah-based arguments that have been used to advocate for Family Law reform in other countries, or that should be used within Afghanistan.
+This year’s conference had Egyptian, Palestinian, and Moroccan experts come together with Afghan experts to present Shariah-based arguments that have been used to advocate for Family Law reform in other countries (such as how in the US women can access a jacksonville divorce attorney to help them with such proceedings), or that should be used within Afghanistan.

 The 2010 conference opened with brief remarks highlighting the perilous conditions women presently face in Afghanistan, indicating the importance of developing fair, accessible and effective judicial institutions.
 International support for the full the full spectrum of women’s rights in Afghanistan was expressed alongside acknowledgement of the positive impact that such discussions and debate have had on change and reform in Afghanistan.

 The seminar was attended by numerous experts who presented on a wide range of issues and experiences with regards to reforming family law in accordance with Islam.
-Seminars held during the conference included “Reforming Family Laws”, “Three ways to divorce: Tal?q, Tafr?q and Khul’”, “Alimony, child custody, polygamy and consent to marriage”, and “Advocacy for Family Law.”
+It is hoped that more women will have access to services similar to a Jacksonville Florida family law attorney within the country following these revisions.
+Seminars held during the conference included “Reforming Family Laws”, “Three ways to divorce: Tal?q, Tafr?q and Khul'”, “Alimony, child custody, polygamy and consent to marriage”, and “Advocacy for Family Law.”
 These seminars had additional presentations that addressed specific areas for reform (see below).

 The seminar and its report provide a clear view of not only the challenges facing women’s Rights in Afghanistan but also, and perhaps more importantly, the efforts and initiatives presently underway to address said challenges.
 Zia Moballegh, the Acting Country Director for Rights & Democracy Afghanistan, emphasized that the seminar discussions revealed the need for further dialogue so that women’s rights activists could continue their efforts.
 Referring to the thirty years of violence in Afghanistan’s recent history, Moballegh stated that “(t)he only path to meaningful solutions for Afghanistan’s real problems is substantive discussion and debates of the issues.”
 By focusing their initiatives to promote and enhance dialogue on sensitive issues, the efforts of Rights & Democracy and its partners are prime examples of this new path for Afghanistan.
 Despite facing many hardship and challenges, this approach is already delivering very positive results, as evidenced by the Ministry of Women’s Affairs submission of the draft reformed Family Law (which was prepared by the Family Law Drafting Committee) to the Legislative Department of the Ministry of Justice.
 Although supporters of the draft law are aware that “(m)uch support will be needed from all sectors of Afghan civil society to ensure the proposed reform remains respectful of women’s rights through the legislative process…”it is clear that their efforts are crucial initial steps to securing women’s rights and reforming Family Law in Afghanistan.